TheLeoYeo/TheLeoYeo/README.md

-Yo it's Leo Yeo, elite coder, programmer, extraordinaire.
-Expect only the utmost optimal and world changing code from this profile broskis
+This is Levi Yeo, elite coder, programmer, extraordinaire.
+Expect only the utmost optimal and world changing code from this profile

 <!---
 TheLeoYeo/TheLeoYeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.